Education

 Selected Publications

 “Ezra Pound and Charles Bernstein: Opera, Poetics, and the Fate of Humanism.”
-Forthcoming in Texas Studies in Language and Literature.
+Texas Studies in Literature and Language.
+Spring, 2013.

 “The ‘Umbilicate Ear’: Audition in Ed Roberson’s Lucid Interval as Integral Music.”
 Callaloo.
 Summer, 2010.